AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/company-web-activity-report.md

 >
 >Marketo is now standardizing language across all subscriptions, so you may see lead/leads in your subscription and person/people in docs.marketo.com.
 These terms mean the same thing; it does not affect article instructions.
 There are some other changes, too.
 [Learn more](http://docs.marketo.com/display/DOCS/Updates+to+Marketo+Terminology).

-Create a&nbsp; [Web Page Activity report](web-page-activity-report.md)&nbsp;to see the individual people who are visiting your site.
+Create a  [Web Page Activity report](web-page-activity-report.md) to see the individual people who are visiting your site.

 >[!NOTE]
 >